Kosančićev Venac: Hôtel Palace

 After a financial collapse in the 1930s, Talvi sold the hotel to Đura Bogdanović, and eventually emigrated to Israel.
-After World War II began in 1939, but before it spread to Yugoslavia in 1941, the Palace was sold in 1940 to the Government of France.
-They adapted it into the French Cultural Center, which was to boost the cultural, scientific and technical cooperation between two countries.
-The center was reopened by the French author Georges Duhamel.
-Right after the occupation, in April 1941 German Wehrmacht command moved in and all the highest officers lived in the apartments.
+After World War II began in 1939 but before it spread to Yugoslavia in 1941, Hotel Palace was sold in 1940 to the Government of France.
+They adapted it into the French Cultural Center, which was to boost the cultural, scientific, and technical cooperation between the two countries.
+The center was reopened by French author Georges Duhamel.
+Right after the occupation in April 1941, German Wehrmacht command moved in and all of the highest officers lived in the apartments.
 Germans looted all the works of art from the hotel.
-From 1945 Palace was again a French Cultural Center, until 1948 when Yugoslav government traded the Union Palace building in Knez Mihailova Street, where the French Cultural Center is still located today, for Hotel Palace.
+From 1945 Hotel Palace was again a French Cultural Center, until 1948 when Yugoslav government traded the Union Palace building in Knez Mihailova Street, where the French Cultural Center is still located today, for Hotel Palace.

-Hotel was first ceded to the Finance ministry which used it to accommodate their clerks.
-Foreign ministry than took it over for the foreign guests, diplomats and visitors.
+Hotel Palace was first ceded to the Finance ministry which used it to accommodate their clerks.
+Foreign ministry then took it over for foreign guests, diplomats, and visitors.
 Still, the hotel was on the verge of bankruptcy by 1957 when it became part of the Belgrade's School for Tourism and Hospitality, founded in 1938 and the largest one in Serbia.
-Hotel was revitalized and became especially popular among the athletes and served as sports' quarantine.
+Hotel Palace was revitalized and became especially popular among the athletes and served as sports' quarantine.
 The marble ground floor was eventually reconstructed to resemble the pre-war appearance, with the stone fountain with the paintings by Kosta Bradić (1927-2014), as the original paintings disappeared long time ago.

-Well known historical figures which stayed in the hotel include Rabindranat Tagore, Mikhail Gorbachev and Geraldine Chaplin.
-Today, Hotel Palace is a 4 star hotel with 86 units in total (33 one-bed rooms, 38 two-bed rooms, 15 apartments).
+Well-known historical figures which stayed in the hotel include Rabindranat Tagore, Mikhail Gorbachev and Geraldine Chaplin.
+Today, Hotel Palace is a 4-star hotel with 86 units in total (33 one-bed rooms, 38 two-bed rooms, and 15 apartments).